A-BlessingTheAnalyst/SQL-sales-product-analysis/README.md

-# SALES AND PRODUCT ANALYSIS PERFORMANCE ANALYSIS USING SQL
+# SALES AND PRODUCT PERFORMANCE ANALYSIS USING SQL

 This project demonstrates SQL skills through real-world business questions, analyzing sales, customer behavior, and product performance.
 It covers key metrics like top-selling categories, high-value invoices, and regional trends to deliver actionable insights.